Ndombe Mubele

-Firmin Ndombe Mubele is a Congolese professional footballer who plays for the Democratic Republic of the Congo national football team.
-He plays as a winger, while also being capable of filling the role of a striker.
+Firmin Ndombe Mubele (born 17 April 1994) is a Congolese professional footballer who plays as a winger, while also being capable of filling the role of a striker.
+From 2013 to 2018 he represented the DR Congo national team at international level.

 Club career

-In March 2013, Mubele scored a hat-trick for Vita Club in the 2014 CAF Champions League game against Kaizer Chiefs F.C.
+In March 2013, Mubele scored a hat-trick for Vita Club in the 2014 CAF Champions League game against Kaizer Chiefs.

 He joined Qatari club Al Ahli in July 2015.

-He was transferred to Ligue 1 side Stade Rennais F.C. on 30 January 2017.
+He was transferred to Ligue 1 side Rennes on 30 January 2017.

 On 2 July 2019, FC Astana announced the signing of Mubele on a one-year loan deal from Toulouse.

 International career

 Mubele was called up for the under 20 age group 2013 Toulon Tournament.

 Mubele made his international début for the Democratic Republic of the Congo in 2013.
 Mubele was involved in DR Congo's unsuccessful campaign to qualify for the 2014 FIFA World Cup, playing in games against Libya and Cameroon.

 He was named in the 2014 African Nations Championship squad and played in four games.